 - What diet modifications may be called for?
 It’s important to work with the physician to create a nutritional plan that’s not just heart-healthy, but one that you’ll continue with long-term.
 Keeping salt and fat to a minimum is important, but isn’t going to mean you necessarily should stay away from them entirely.

 - What can others do who wish to help?
 Pick out a few dependable members of your family and friends to help hold you accountable to your lifestyle changes, and to give you support emotionally as you adapt to these changes.

 - Am I going to be allowed to travel?
 There’s really no one answer that fits all when it comes to traveling after a heart attack.
 A general guideline is usually to avoid flying for at least a couple of weeks after placement of a stent.
 Having a conversation with your cardiologist about when and where you’d like to travel is always a good suggestion, to consider the risks vs. the benefits.

 - Long-term, what kinds of health effects can I anticipate?
 The objective, needless to say, is to prevent another heart attack, which means ongoing, periodic medical appointments and testing.
 Following your physician’s prescribed dietary and treatment plan will go a long way towards keeping you healthy in the future.

-CareWorks Health Services in Orange County provides professional assistance and support to heart attack survivors, including fixing heart-healthy meals, running errands such as picking up groceries and prescriptions, and providing encouragement with sticking to an exercise regimen.
-Contact us any time at to get more tips, resources, and in-home care services.
+CareWorks Health Services, one of the top home health agencies in Orange County, CA, provides professional assistance and support to heart attack survivors, including preparing heart-healthy meals, running errands such as picking up groceries and prescriptions, and providing encouragement with sticking to an exercise regimen.
+Contact us any time at to get more tips, resources, and to learn about our award-winning in-home care services.